frederic-perez/AmE-dictionary/data/idioms.md

 __flip (one) the bird__ To raise the middle finger (a rude gesture of anger or displeasure) at one.
 __flip on__ :dart: To turn something on, typically a switch.
 A noun or pronoun can be used between “flip” and “on.” _As soon as I flipped on the light, I could see that the house had been robbed._ _He flipped on the radio._
 ‌__flip the script__ :two: To change or reverse something dramatically.
+__flip the switch__ (flip a switch) __1__ To cause a sudden and complete change: This can refer to a change in behavior, attitude, or even a situation. _He flipped the switch and suddenly became very angry._ __2__ To make something happen quickly and easily: This meaning emphasizes the ease with which the change occurs. _We just need to flip the switch to activate the new system._ __3__ To turn something on or off: This is the most literal meaning, referring to the action of physically flipping a switch.
+However, it can also be used metaphorically to describe starting or stopping something. _The company flipped the switch on their new marketing campaign._
+__flip through (something)__ To casually read through a document, magazine, or book without paying close attention to it. _I had just started flipping through a magazine when the receptionist called my name._ _I was flipping through the (television) channels._
 __flip-flop__ __1__ _v_ To completely change one’s opinion or stance.
 Primarily heard in US.
 __flit about__ :two: To move in a quick, deft manner. _The kids are outside, trying to catch the lightning bugs that are flitting about._
 __float (one’s) boat__ To make someone happy.
 Often used in the phrase “whatever floats (one’s) boat.” _A: “What do you want for dinner?”
 B: “Whatever floats your boat, I’m not even hungry.”_ _I think this new job in the lab will really float Isabel’s boat._